microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function useProjectMgmtCommands(steps: Step[], tables: TableContainer[], outputTable?: TableContainer, onUpdateSteps?: (steps: Step[]) => void, onUpdateTables?: (tables: TableContainer[]) => void): ICommandBarItemProps[];

-// Warning: (ae-missing-release-tag) "useReifiedTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useReifiedTable(table: ColumnTable): ColumnTable;

-// Warning: (ae-missing-release-tag) "useSlicedTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useSlicedTable(table: ColumnTable, offset: number, limit: number): ColumnTable;

-// Warning: (ae-missing-release-tag) "useSortedGroups" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useSortedGroups(table: ColumnTable, column?: string, sort?: SortDirection, entries?: RowObject[]): RowObject[] | undefined;

-// Warning: (ae-missing-release-tag) "useSortedTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useSortedTable(table: ColumnTable, column?: string, sort?: SortDirection): ColumnTable;

-// Warning: (ae-missing-release-tag) "useSortHandling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useSortHandling(allowSorting: boolean, onColumnHeaderClick?: ColumnClickFunction): SortParameters;

 // Warning: (ae-missing-release-tag) "useStore" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function useStore(): TableStore;

-// Warning: (ae-missing-release-tag) "useStripedRowsRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useStripedRowsRenderer(striped?: boolean, columnBorders?: boolean): IRenderFunction_2<IDetailsRowProps>;

-// Warning: (ae-missing-release-tag) "useSubsetTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useSubsetTable(table: ColumnTable, columns?: string[]): ColumnTable;

-// Warning: (ae-missing-release-tag) "useTableMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useTableMetadata(table: ColumnTable, existing?: TableMetadata, discover?: boolean, saveMetadata?: SaveMetadataFunction): TableMetadata | undefined;

 // Warning: (ae-missing-release-tag) "useToggleStatsHeaderCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //